-That means when I a cake, I make it from scratch.
+That means when I bake a cake, I make it from scratch.
 I rarely use pre-packaged sauces.
 I make my own cream soups, homemade Bisquick and pie crusts.
 Making our own food is typically less expensive and healthier too.

 - We rarely snack.